New River Gorge National Park and Preserve: Recreation

 The Lower Gorge of the New River is a premier whitewater rafting location.
 The rapids, ranging in difficulty from class III to class V, are imposing and forceful, many of them obstructed by large boulders, which necessitate maneuvering in very powerful currents, crosscurrents, and hydraulics.
 Commercial outfitters conduct trips down the river from April through October.
 The upper part of the river offers somewhat less challenging class I to III rapids for whitewater canoeing.
-The NPS website lists all the licensed outfitters on their Commercial Whitewater Information page.

 New River Gorge National Park and Preserve is one of the most popular rock-climbing areas in the country.
 Within the park are over 1,400 established rock climbs.
 The cliffs at "The New" located just below the rim of the gorge are made up of a very hard Nuttall sandstone.
 The rock is very featured, with an abundance of crack and face routes, and occasional large roofs.
 Almost all climbs are one pitch long and range from 30 to 120 ft in height.
 The majority of the routes in the gorge are for advanced climbers in 5.10-5.12 range of the Yosemite decimal system with about an equal number of traditional and sport climbs.

 Fishing is one of the most popular activities on the New River.
 The diversity of fish in its waters makes the New River an excellent warm-water fishery.
+All visitors fishing must have a West Virginia fishing license and follow state laws and regulations.

 The over 50 mi of hiking trails in the park range from easy walks to more challenging hikes.
 Several trails following old railroad grades are open to bikes.
-Four primitive camping areas are within the park, all located along the river.
+There are eight primitive camping areas within the park.

 Two year-round visitor centers are located at Sandstone and Canyon Rim.
+The visitor centers at Grandview and Thurmond Depot operate seasonally.

-An annual event sees hundred of people rappelling, ascending, and BASE jumping at the New River Gorge Bridge.
+The New River Gorge Bridge can be viewed throughout the park, including at the Canyon Rim Visitor Center and the Long Point trail.
+The bridge is a highway and closed to pedestrians, though the company Bridge Walk is allowed to lead guided tours on the maintenance catwalk below the bridge.
+Bridge Day, held on the third Saturday in October, is the only day of the year when the New River Gorge Bridge is closed to traffic and allows rappelling, ascending, and BASE jumping at the bridge.